Bhavadarshini/Swift-TODO/README.md

 ## Installation

-In your terminal run the following commands
+In your terminal run the following commands:

 ```bash
 # 1. Clone the repository